 Professional Expectations: Candidates must understand, and function within, the legal and ethical aspects of the practice of athletic training.
 Candidates must also:

 - Maintain and display ethical and moral behaviors commensurate with the role of an athletic trainer in all interactions with patients, faculty, staff, students, and the public.

 - Maintain interest and motivation throughout the educational processes.

-*The term “patient” throughout the document, refers to both patients and clients as referenced in the CAATE Pursuing and Maintaining Accreditation and 2020 Standards for Professional Masters Programs.
+*The term “patient” throughout the document, refers to both patients and clients as referenced in the professional program standards from the Commission on Accreditation of Athletic Training Education.

-Revised by KUMC Office of Student Affairs, Office of General Counsel, Academic Accommodation Services and MSAT program: 11-2020.
+Revised by KU Medical Center Office of Student Affairs, Office of General Counsel, Academic Accommodation Services and KU master's degree program in athletic training: 11-2020.